LiatPardoGrinbaum/JavaScript-Ex-11-12/README.md

 # JavaScript-Ex-11-12
-array and objects method for getting data with different method (map, find, forEach...)
+array and objects methods for getting data with different methods (map, find, forEach...)